-FS 1033 Firefighter I-A 3 credits (2 lec., 2 lab)
+FS 1033 Firefighter I-A

 Prerequisite: Firefighter I.

 Enables the student to describe and use the knowledge and basic skills in Fire Streams, Fire Control, Fire Detection, Alarm and Suppression Systems, Loss Control, Providing Evidence for Fire Cause Determination, Fire Department Communications, and Fire Prevention and Public Education.
 Upon satisfactory completion of this course and Firefighter I, the student will be allowed to challenge the written and practical test to meet the Standards of Fire Fighter Professional Qualifications for Firefighter I, according to National Fire Protection Association 1901.